chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the Madhyamika Self-Continuation, although the masters of the School have denied the Bodhisattva of the world, they are still at ease and cannot stand up to this self.

-Consciousness-only schools also deny that consciousness is I. They say, "Alaya, consciousness is I."
+The Mind-only school also deny that consciousness is I. They say, "Alaya, consciousness is I."

 The Mind-only school believes that consciousness includes many kinds, among them, there is the consciousness of defilement, and there is alaya consciousness.